Dean Deetz: Houston Astros

 the Astros added him to their 40-man roster after the season.

 Deetz made his MLB debut on September 5, 2018.
-He split the 2019 season between the GCL Astros, Corpus Christi, and Round Rock Express, going a combined 3–0 with a 6.63 ERA over 38 innings.
-On January 9, 2020, Deetz was designated for assignment, and outrighted on to the minors on January 16.
+He split the 2019 season between the rookie–level Gulf Coast League Astros, Corpus Christi, and Round Rock Express, going a combined 3–0 with a 6.63 ERA over 38 innings.
+On January 9, 2020, Deetz was designated for assignment, and outrighted to Triple–A on January 16.
 Deetz did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-He became a free agent on November 2, 2020.
+He became a free agent on November 2.

 Kansas City Monarchs

 On May 17, 2021, Deetz signed with the Kansas City Monarchs of the American Association of Professional Baseball.
 Deetz was released on June 1 after recording an 18.00 ERA in 2 appearances.

 Sioux Falls Canaries

 On May 11, 2022, Deetz signed with the Sioux Falls Canaries of the American Association of Professional Baseball.
 In 2022, Deetz recorded a 0–0 record and 297.00 ERA in 2 appearances with the Canaries.
 On June 4, 2022, Deetz was released by the Canaries.